Machine Xchange Coin (MXC) Market Cap Tops $30.66 Million

 Buying and Selling Machine Xchange Coin

 It is usually not possible to purchase alternative cryptocurrencies such as Machine Xchange Coin directly using US dollars.
-Investors seeking to trade Machine Xchange Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors seeking to acquire Machine Xchange Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Machine Xchange Coin using one of the exchanges listed above.

 Receive News & Updates for Machine Xchange Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Machine Xchange Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.